-Microsoft Windows 2000 Server, Advanced Server w/SP2, SP3, Windows NT 4.0 w/SP6a (BL20P, BL40P, Intel and Proliant x86)
+Microsoft Windows 2000 Server, Advanced Server w/SP2, SP3, SP4 for VCS3.x only, Windows NT 4.0 w/SP6a (BL20P, BL40P, Intel and Proliant x86), Windows 2003 Server

-- Supports MSCS - Supports multi-path high availability configuration implemented in separate fabrics or in a single fabric with zoned paths. - Zoning is required when used in a heterogeneous SAN with HP-UX, IBM AIX or Linux.
+- Supports MSCS for EMA/ESA12000, EMA16000, and MA/RA8000 system in a 2-node configuration only - Supports multi-path high availability configuration implemented in separate fabrics or in a single fabric with zoned paths - Zoning is required when used in a heterogeneous SAN with HP-UX, IBM AIX or Linux - BL20P and BL40P are only supported with Windows 2000 and Windows 2003

-- Supports Multiple-Bus Failover mode.
-Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software at:

-http://h18004.www1.hp.com/products/storageworks/enterprise/documentation.html - The initial release of Continuous Access on EVA5000 with VCS v3 requires that all servers and storage systems configured for Continuous Access EVA must be in a SAN of 2 fabrics, and contain only Continuous Access EVA supported operating systems.
-There can be up to 30 servers, and up to 8 EVA5000 arrays in the dedicated SAN.
-In addition, that SAN is limited to 10 switches per fabric, and no more than 60 HBA/FCA ports per fabric.
-Multiple zones may be required, due to multiple operating systems as defined in Table 19.
+- Supports MS Windows 2003 Enterprise edition (32 bit and 64 bit) - Supports Multiple-Bus Failover mode.
+Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software at: http://h18004.wwwl.hp.com/products/storageworks/enterprise/documentation.html - Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01 recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of 2 Fabrics (see Figure 45), and contain only Continuous Access EVA supported operating systems.
+There can be up to 64 servers per pair of EVA, and up to 16 EVA5000 arrays in the dedicated SAN.
+In addition, that SAN is limited to 28 B-Series or 24 M-Series switches per fabric, and no more than 128 HBA/FCA ports per fabric per pair of EVA...
+Multiple zones may be required, due to multiple operating systems as defined in Table 27.
 See the Continuous Access EVA Design Reference Guide for additional details.

-- Supports Transparent failover mode and Multiple-Bus failover mode.
-Secure Path multi-path driver is required for Multiple-Bus failover. - All servers and storage systems configured for DRM must be in a zone or group of zones that excludes all non DRM supported operating systems.
+- Supports MS Windows 2003 Enterprise edition (32 bit) - Supports Transparent failover mode and Multiple-Bus failover mode.
+Secure Path multi-path driver is required for Multiple-Bus failover.

+- All servers and storage systems configured for DRM must be in a zone or group of zones that excludes all non DRM supported operating systems.
 Multiple DRM zones are supported to reduce the size and/or complexity of a particular DRM solution instance.
-Multiple zones may be required due to multiple operating systems as defined in Table 20. - Supports booting over the SAN Fabric.
+Multiple zones may be required due to multiple operating systems as defined in Table 28. - Supports booting over the SAN Fabric.
 Refer to the section "Booting from the SAN." - Extended Configurations with Microsoft Windows NT 4.0